B-School is an 8-week interactive online video-based training program

 When the stress of basic survival is gone, there is space for joyful creating and innovating within your business.

 B-School encourages an approach to business that is big-hearted and socially conscious.
 You can see that exemplified in UPPERCASE.
 Since B-School, I've given away hundreds of free subscriptions to folks who need a creative boost and can't otherwise afford to subscribe.
-And this year, I’m planting a tree for every subscription and renewal.
-Together, we'll plant a little UPPERCASE forest.
-(We're at 439 saplings since the start of 2018.)
+I’m donating 10% of proceeds from sales of Little U magazine to UNICEF ($4,800 was donated in 2018) and with every subscription or renewal, I plant a tree.
+(We're at 4,766 saplings and counting!)

 After taking a week to settle into the feelings of sadness and failure, I began to rebuild.
 Long-term readers might remember my very first newsletter.
 From that vulnerable spot, I began again.

 I became more productive, my stress level went way down and I was inspired and happy to grow personally and in the business.